pcm720/nhddl/README.md

 # NHDDL — a PS2 exFAT HDD launcher for Neutrino

 NHDDL is a memory card-based launcher that scans internal exFAT-formatted HDD for ISO files, lists them and boots selected ISO via Neutrino.
+It also supports MX4SIO via a separate executable.

 It displays visual Game ID to trigger per-game settings on the Pixel FX line of products and writes to memory card history file before launching the title, triggering per-title memory cards on SD2PSX and MemCard PRO 2.